-Dr RS Perry is the founder of the UKSDC and the Space Science Engineering Foundation (SSEF) and its Honorary Chair.
-The SSEF is a registered UK charity.
-It supports the UK, EU Middle East and Africa Space Design Competitions and the junior Galactic Challenge for 9-14 year old students.
+Dr RS Perry is the founder of the UKSDC and the Space Science Engineering & Environmental Foundation (SSE²F) and its Honorary Chair.
+The SSE²F is a registered UK charity.
+It supports the UK, EU Middle East and Africa Space Design Competitions, the Environmental Design Challenge (EDC) and the junior Galactic Challenge and Eco Meet or 9-14 year old students.
 He is a director of the Global Space Design Challenge and Pro Ed et al. He has held the US and Canada National Science Foundation Fellowship at University of Oxford and as a Royal Society Fellow at Imperial College London.
 He has a B.S., M.S. and Ph.D. from the University of Washington, and is a certified NASA astrobiologist.
 His current focus is on education.
 In addition, he has published widely in his areas of interest of Earth and planetary sciences, geochemistry, microbiology and education.
 He is the author of six novels under RS Perry.
 Besides scientific talks he enjoys giving presentations in a wide variety of public venues for example being invited to give the Public Lecture at the Durham Institute for Advanced Studies on a Definition of Life and as a painter and member of the Chelsea Art Club an invited talk on Science and Art.
 As a script writer he is a member of the Writers Guild of America West.
 In his spare time he enjoys trekking, scuba diving and flying helicopters and aircraft.
 He has since visited many of the Earth’s extreme habitats including diving in ‘Alvin’ the deep submersible.
 He has sailed across the Atlantic in a small sailboat.

 Marcus du Satouy